 Organism-detection based tests.

-There are two types of these assays: (1) Culture, which isolates the living MAP organism itself from manure, tissue or environmental samples and (2) PCR, which looks for the MAP genetic material from living or dead MAP.
+There are two types of these assays: (1) PCR, which looks for the MAP genetic material from living or dead MAP, and (2) Culture, which isolates the living MAP organism itself from manure, tissue or environmental samples.
+PCR has largely replaced culture as the most accurate and affordable way to detect MAP.

 Paraffin block PCR is a special form of PCR that only some laboratories perform.
 When tissues are collected at a necropsy, they are embedded in paraffin to be thin-sectioned, stained and examined microscopically.
 The pathologist is looking for damage to the tissues and for MAP itself within cells.
 Your veterinarian can request a PCR test on a portion of the paraffin block.